lucoel/MMM-HVV/README.md

 ### Update

 `hvv-rest` was deprecated.
-Even though I'm not personally using MagicMirror anymore, I updated the endpoint to [`db-rest`](https://v6.db.transport.rest/) to make this module somewhat working again but I'm not planning to implement anything new.
-But feel to contribute your ideas!
+Even though I'm not personally using MagicMirror anymore, I updated the endpoint to [`db-rest`](https://v6.db.transport.rest/) to make this module somewhat working again but I'm not _planning_ to implement anything new.
+But feel to share or contribute your ideas!

 ![Preview](.github/preview.png)